aave-starknet-project/aave-starknet-bridge/README.md

 export $ALCHEMY_KEY="<your key>"
 ```

-Then loud all the environment variables
+Then load all the environment variables

 ```bash
 source .evn/*